Do we really need an article on holding the trumpet?

 Before we get into the steps to properly holding your trumpet, we need to touch on a common issue.
 Some beginners have trouble handling their trumpet.

 For example, young students might find the instrument too big to handle.
 In this case, there is unfortunately not much you can do, apart from buying a smaller trumpet.
+If you have the opposite problem, a flugelhorn trumpet is generally easier to play for those with larger hands.

 But many older students, who do have the physical capability to hold a standard trumpet, also struggle with handling.